jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 ## Schedule 1 — Transitional and savings provisions

+### Part 1 — Provisions relating to this Act as enacted

 ### 1 Interpretation
-In this schedule, former Acts means—
+In this Part, former Acts means—
   (a) the Health and Safety in Employment Act 1992; and (b) the Machinery Act 1950.